jz393/jz393.github.io/writing/8-quiet-second-love.md

 </span>

 the incandescent glow of youth
-we rode bikes by the lake
+beneath luscious willow trees
-under weeping willow trees
+riding bikes by the lake
 you comforted me when i scraped my knee

 we eventually grew up